Adeseye Ogunlewe: Early life

+politics.
 He is a lawyer, and at one time was permanent secretary of Lagos State.

+His son Moyosore is a politician.
+Another son, Seye, is a sprinter.

 Senator

+He was elected Senator on the Alliance for Democracy (AD) platform in 1999 for the Lagos East constituency, before he defected to the PDP.

-In July 2002, Senator Wahab Dosunmu and Adeseye Ogunlewe accused Lagos State Governor Bola Ahmed Tinubu of abusing trust of public funds through contract awards to his friends.
+In July 2002, Wahab Dosunmu and Ogunlewe accused then-Lagos State Governor Bola Ahmed Tinubu of abusing trust of public funds through contract awards to his friends.

-He ran for reelection in 2003 on the PDP ticket, but was defeated by Olorunnimbe Mamora of the Alliance for Democracy (AD).
+Ogunlewe ran for reelection in 2003 on the PDP ticket, but was defeated by Olorunnimbe Mamora of the Alliance for Democracy (AD).

 Minister of works

-In July 2003, Ogunlewe announced that the federal government would invest about US$2.85 billion in rehabilitating and upgrading the nation's highway network, and planned to make all roads in the country accessible by year end.

-In January 2004, Ogunlewe said the Federal government had approved an extra N900 million for rehabilitation of roads in the South-east.
+In July 2003, Ogunlewe announced that the federal government would invest about $2.85 billion in rehabilitating and upgrading the nation's highway network, and planned to make all roads in the country accessible by year end.
+In January 2004, he said the Federal government had approved an extra N900 million for rehabilitation of roads in the South-East.

-In April 2004, Ogunlewe won the Dr Kwame Nkrumah Africa Leadership Award in Accra, Ghana.

-In May 2004, Ogunlewe published his mobile phone number and told people to use it if they saw any pot-holes or had a traffic accident.
+In April 2004, Ogunlewe won the Kwame Nkrumah Africa Leadership Award in Accra, Ghana.
+In May 2004, he published his mobile phone number and told people to use it if they saw any pot-holes or had a traffic accident.
 He said he was inundated with calls, but also said of the roads "They are fantastic now."
 He claimed that 12,600 km of roads had been rehabilitated in the past six months.

 In June 2004, there were clashes in Lagos state between agents of the Federal Ministry of Works and officials of the Lagos State Traffic Management Authority.
 The clashes were over control of Federal roads, and were apparently linked to ongoing disputes between Ogunlewe and the state governor Bola Ahmed Tinubu of the Alliance for Democracy.

 In August 2004, Ogunlewe announced that The World Bank and the African Development Bank planned to cooperate with Nigeria to build the Trans-West African Highway from Lagos to Mauritania's capital Nouakchott.

-In October 2004, Ogunlewe stated that the year 2005 would see faster rapid progress in road repair and construction.
+In October 2004, he stated that the year 2005 would see faster rapid progress in road repair and construction.

 In March 2006, after being dismissed from his job as Works Minister, Ogunlewe urged President Olusegun Obasanjo to seek a third term in office.

 Later career

 In July 2006, a Lagos State governorship candidate, Funsho Williams was found murdered in his home.
 Ogunlewe, who had been a rival for the PDP nomination, was arrested in connection with the murder.
 He was later released, but in February 2007, he was re-arrested.